This Is How Often You Should Cut Your Hair

 The Many Factors of Haircuts

 Whether your hair is long, short, textured, curly, fine, thick or some combination of the above, make sure you take the time to determine the appropriate frequency of trims for your hair needs.
 Pay attention to what you and your hair enjoys — there's no harm waiting until you get the itch to get a cut.
-If it's longer locks you want, you may also consider adding GRO+ Advanced Hair Serum to your hair care routine to help the process along and encourage thicker looking hair until your next appointment.
+You may also consider adding GRO+ Advanced Hair Serum to your hair care routine to help the process along and encourage thicker looking hair until your next appointment.
 Your hair (and your hairstylist!) will thank you for your efforts.